MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 /topic

 ```
-Also our subsriber's callback function is not triggered because it's still listening to the `/topic` while the publisher sends its messages to `/another_topic`, we can see it visually that our two nodes are now unconnected with `rqt_grap`:
+Our subsriber's callback function is obviously not triggered because it's still listening to the original `/topic` while the publisher now sends its messages to `/another_topic`, we can see it visually that our two nodes are now unconnected with `rqt_graph`:
 ![alt text][image10]

 We can also use the `node info` cli tool to check what are the published topics and the subscriptions for a specific node: